trongbang86/ProjectJS/README.md

 [BookShelf] gives plenty of examples on how to extend model definition such as one-to-one, one-to-many relationships.

 ### The View in MVC
+There is a known [delimiter conflict](http://stackoverflow.com/questions/25366412/using-express-handlebars-and-angular-js) between [Handlebars] and [AngularJS].
+Please change [your Angular app's delimiter symbols](https://docs.angularjs.org/api/ng/provider/$interpolateProvider) accordingly.
+An example has been done in _frontend/js/main.js_ file.

 Views files can be found under _frontend/views_ folder.
 [Handlebars] is the template engine employed for this project.
 You can change this by changing the code in `config/__bootstrapServer__.js`.
 Look for the line `serverSettings.engine('html', require('hbs').__express)`.

 When you start the server, the express server is configured to look for the views and templates from _.tmp/frontend/views_ instead of the _frontend/views_ folder.
 The reason is that some pre-processing is required for javascript and css files to be injected before hand.
 Hence, if you only run `node bin/www`, this pre-processing should have taken place earlier.
 In order to do that, you can run `gulp` with a proper task to get this done.
 More on this will be explained later all.